-I absolutely love making these, and was thrilled with the way they turned out when I first tried them.
-Biting through the crispy outer shell, you’ll find a soft chocolatey centre loaded with dark chocolate and crunchy nutty chunks.
-And the flavour is just divine – the dark chocolate offsets the sweetness and the almonds add a whole new flavour to the mix, transforming an ordinary meringue into something truly decadent.
+I absolutely love making these and was thrilled with the way they turned out when I first tried them.
+Biting through the cripsy outer shell you will find a soft, chocolatey centre loaded with dark chocolate and crunchy nutty chunks.
+The flavour is just divine – the dark chocolate offsets the sweetness and combined with the almonds transforms an ordinary meringue into something truly decadent.

 If you have never made meringues before (or if you have) please do give these a try.
-They don’t take much effort and really are amazing!
-Serve them as is for tea or a naughty sweet snack, or dress them up with vanilla bean ice-cream or cream for a sublime dessert.
+They don’t take too much effort and are really amazing!
+Serve them as is for tea or an indulgent sweet snack, or dress them up with vanilla bean ice cream or cream for a sublime dessert.

 DOUBLE CHOCOLATE ALMOND MERINGUES

-Step 5.)
+4.)
 Add the chopped chocolate and almonds to the bowl.
-Use a metal spoon to fold these into the meringue.
+Use a metal spoon to gently fold these into the meringue.

-Step 6.)
+5.)
 Sift the cocoa over the meringue mix.
-Fold this into the meringue, but not completely, so that you get a streaky effect.
+Fold the cocoa into the meringue, but not completely, so that you get a streaky effect.

-Step 9.)
-Allow to cool completely before piling on a plate and serving with ice-cream or freshly whipped cream.
+7.)
+Allow the meringues to cool completely before piling onto a plate and serving with ice cream or freshly whipped cream.